tttor/ml-foundation/method/optim/hfo_martens_2010.md

   * the associated matrix-vector product algorithm for G
     * uses about half the memory and
     * runs nearly twice as fast.

-* handling large dataset
+### 4.3: handling large dataset
+* use relatively large mini-batches,
+  * the optimal size of which grows as the optimization progresses.
+* the gradients and log-likelihoods were computed using the entire dataset.
+  * while we used mini-batches to compute the Bd products,

-* termination condition for CG
+### 4.4: termination condition for CG
+* to terminate the iterations once the relative per-iteration progress made in minimizing φ(x) fell below some tolerance

-* Sharing information across iterations
+### 4.5: Sharing information across iterations
+* to use the search direction $p_{n-1}$ found by CG in the previous HF iteration as the starting point for CG in the current one.

-* CG iteration backtracking
+### 4.6: CG iteration backtracking
+* While each successive iteration of CG improves the value of p with respect to the 2nd-order model qθ(p), these im- provements are not necessarily reflected in the value of f(θ +p).

-* Preconditioning CG
+### 4.7: Preconditioning CG
+* we found to be particularly effective was the diagonal matrix

 ## setup
 * deep auto-encoder problems considered by Hinton & Salakhutdinov (2006)
 * implemented our approach using the GPU-computing MATLAB package Jacket.
 * dataset:
   MNIST and FACES, CURVES

 ## result
 * while bad local optima do exist in deep-